The criminal justice system treats children and adults differently.

 The court will schedule this hearing no sooner than 18 days after receiving an objection.
 You are not required to personally attend this hearing.

 Will the court seal my juvenile records?

-The Court will seal your juvenile records assuming you meet the following three requirements:
+The Court will seal your juvenile records following an administrative hearing assuming you meet the following three requirements:

 1. You completed all the conditions of your juvenile sentence